andsim/du-script/README.md

 4. or setup task schedules to send message before shut down.

 notice on .sh file i have not test it yet

+all .bat and .sh excluding broadcast is require to have broadcast file to be present